Oklahoma coach Lon Kruger retires after 35-year career

 Along the way, he built a reputation for fixing struggling programs.

+Oklahoma State coach Mike Boynton Tweeted about Kruger reaching out the day after Boynton was promoted to head coach back in 2017.

+“I received a call from ?(at)LonKruger?.
+He wished me well & asked that I call if I ever needed any help/advice.
+We competed a few times a yr, but I respected him as much as anyone in the game.
+Enjoy retirement. (hash)Salute”

-Among his many accomplishments, he was voted the AP Big 12 Coach of the Year in 2014.
-He led his alma mater, Kansas State, to the Elite Eight in 1988.
+Among his many accomplishments, Kruger was voted the AP Big 12 Coach of the Year in 2014.
+He was the 2019 recipient of the John R. Wooden Legends of Coaching Award and honored in 2017 with the National Association of Basketball Coaches (NABC) Metropolitan Award for long and outstanding service to men’s college basketball.
 He also coached at Texas Pan American.
-He was the 2019 recipient of the John R. Wooden Legends of Coaching Award and honored in 2017 with the National Association of Basketball Coaches (NABC) Metropolitan Award for long and outstanding service to men's college basketball.

 Kruger coached first-round draft picks Buddy Hield and Trae Young.
 Hield was named Big 12 Player of the Year in both 2015 and 2016 and left Oklahoma as the Big 12’s all-time leading scorer.
 Young was the first player in college basketball history to lead the country in both points and assists.